Having more fun than a human being should be allowed to have.

 Because he could have, I mean, where was he?

-He, as the Nobel Peace Prize winner, he could have addressed the situation, gone there personally, knowing what was gonna happen.
+He, as the Nobel Peace Prize winner, he could have addressed the situation, gone there personally knowing what was going to happen, but instead he waited until it happened and then made his statement.

-Well, that the problem that I have with that is that the cat was already out of the bag.
+Well, the problem that I have with that is that the cat was already out of the bag.

 And I think that that's the manipulation.

-That because the guy asked me 20 minutes ago, what would you have done?
+Well, that's that's I just made that exact point that because the guy asked me 20 minutes ago, what would you have done?

-You said Obama have a golden opportunity.
+You said Obama had a golden opportunity.

 He could have gone out before this all started and asked for calm.